Neiman Marcus Building: History

 On December 19, 1964, the building burned in the costliest blaze in the city's history, destroying $5–10 million in merchandise, art objects and antique furniture.
 Remarkably, the building was not destroyed, and it reopened just 27 days later.

 The last major expansion added two floors to the top of the entire complex in 1983, giving the structure a height of nine stories.
 These additional floors provided more room for the growing department store chain's corporate offices.

 During the late 1980s, Neiman Marcus considered leaving the building for a new downtown shopping center, but with revitalization of the Main Street District the store remained in its original location.
 Today, the flagship store serves as an important anchor in the Dallas retail scene as a reminder of the city's retailing history.

 In 2022, Neiman Marcus moved its corporate offices from the building to the Cityplace Tower.
 After the chain's 2024 sale to Saks Global, the corporate offices there were closed completely.
 In February 2025, Saks Global announced that the flagship store itself would close on March 31, 2025.
-However, a last-minute deal, reached three days prior to the planned closing, allowed it to stay open through the end of the year.
+However, a last-minute deal was reached three days prior to the planned closing, allowing it to stay open through the end of the year.
+In November 2025, it was announced that the store would remain open into 2026.
+On June 2, 2026, it was announced that the store will close permanently on September 30, 2026.